-The instructions on this page guide you through the process of creating a thin smoke using Phoenix FD 4.10.
+The instructions on this page guide you through the process of creating a thin smoke using Chaos Phoenix 4.10.

 The Download button below provides you with an archive containing the start and end scenes.